 - We are here to provide support

-- We are here to provide access and guidance to legal and compliance resources
+- We are here to provide access and guidance to relevant resources

-- We are here to represent and lobby government
+- We are here to advocate for our members and lobby government

-- We are here to provide credibility to the bookkeeping profession
+- We are here to raise the credibility of the bookkeeping profession

-- We are here to promote and provide educational opportunities
+- We are here to promote educational opportunities and continual professional development

-- We are here to become a central hub for resources, tools, information and relationships
+- We are here to a be a central hub for resources, tools, information and relationships

 Ensuring our members have the support, ability to increase their knowledge and stay up to date with the key information at the forefront of everything we do.
 To help achieve this we have a team of passionate individuals leading the way.